Russlewisbo/UNIBOglobalhealth/_book/Module3_book.md

 ### MPP and COVID-19 {.unnumbered}

 The MPP created a mRNA Vaccine Technology Transfer Hub in July 2021.
 The purpose of the hub is to increase access to mRNA vaccines made closer to home by establishing manufacturing capacity in Africa using a technology transfer hub model to ensure sustainable vaccine security in future pandemics.
 The first COVID-19 mRNA vaccine technology transfer hub has been established in South Africa.
-The MPP has also erntered into license agreements agreements for Merck's molnupiravir and Pfizer ritonavir/nirmatrelvir oral COVID-29 therapies.
+The MPP has also entered into license agreements agreements for Merck's molnupiravir and Pfizer ritonavir/nirmatrelvir oral COVID-29 therapies.
 The MPP has also licensed an ELISA antibody technology for serolgic testing

 ### MPP and HIV {.unnumbered}

 Today, only a third of the people requiring treatment for HIV/AIDS have access to therapy.
 Drug resistance means that new drugs are required to treat the condition, but these are often unaffordable for the most affected regions.
 The MPP has signed agreements with ten patent holders for 13 HIV antiretrovirals and a technology for injectable long-acting HIV drug combination technology.
-This urgently-need antivirals are now being distributed at affordable prices in some of the hardest-hit regions by HIV.
+These urgently-need antivirals are now being distributed at affordable prices in some of the hardest-hit regions by HIV.

 ### MPP and Hepatitis C {.unnumbered}

 Around 58 million people live globally with HCV, many of them in LMICs, with the vast majority remaining undiagnosed and untreated.
 New direct-acting antivirals (DAA) that are effective across all major HCV strains can cure millions.
-Yet, approximately 84% of the people infected with HCV are not receiving treatment Around 290,000 people die each year from hepatitis C, mostly from cirrhosis and liver cancer.
+Yet, approximately 84% of the people infected with HCV are not receiving treatment.
+Around 290,000 people die each year from hepatitis C, mostly from cirrhosis and liver cancer.
 Direct-acting antiviral medicines can cure more than 95% of patients.
 The MPP works with generic partners to speed the development and distribution of these new treatments that can eliminate the virus through a short course of oral therapy in regions with a high HCV burden.

 MPP signed licence agreements for three hepatitis C treatments: daclatasvir (DAC) in 2015, ravidasvir (RAV) in 2017 and glecaprevir/pibrentasvir (G/P) in 2018.